 The Means to Personal Sovereignty

-The only way to achieve full personal sovereignty, with consistency and without self contradiction, is to dig down and question your fundamental premises.
-At the foundations consciously choose the epistemology of reason, and consciously reject the epistemology of faith/emotion—which means any form of mysticism.
+The only way to achieve full personal sovereignty, with consistency and without self contradiction, is to dig down and question your fundamental premises, the fundamental ideas that inform your thinking.
+This means the individual must consciously choose the epistemology of reason, and consciously reject the epistemology of faith/emotion—which means any form of mysticism.
 Remember mysticism is the practice of accepting ideas without evidence, proof or logic.
 Then identify your morality.
 Question the altruism that you have been conditioned into thinking is good and normal.
 Reject it, and embrace the selfishness of freedom, underpinned by a proper understanding of the concept that considers self interest in its broadest sense over the long term.

 It was Ayn rand who pointed out that the freedom born with the creation of the United States of America did not last because the moral code of altruism was never questioned by the founding fathers or those who followed, and rejected, as it should have been.
 The United States has descended into the statist society that it has, as a result of the people’s inability to reject the moral code of slavery.